 Zika virus disease is caused by a virus transmitted primarily by Aedes mosquitoes, which bite during the day.
-The virus is associated with an increased risk of neurologic complications because Zika virus proteins bind to cellular proteins that are required for neural development, suggests a new study.
+The virus is associated with an increased risk of neurologic complications because Zika virus proteins bind to cellular proteins required for neural development, suggesting a new study.

 The virus contains several cellular proteins to replicate its own particular genome.
 These atoms are additionally essential neurological factors during the time spent a foundational microorganism forming a nerve cell.
-At the point when the group headed by Pichlmair evacuated the factors in the cells, the infection thought that it was substantially harder to recreate.
-The analysts could exhibit which infection proteins interact with these advancement factors and cause the brain defects.
+When the group headed by Pichlmair evacuated the factors in the cells, the infection thought that it was substantially harder to recreate.
+The analysts could exhibit which infection proteins interact with these advancement factors and cause brain defects.

 Pichlmair said, “Our comprehensive dataset will hopefully lead the way for other scientists to develop therapeutic approaches for the elimination of Zika or related viruses.”